-904 Work Study/Transition On-The-Job120 Clock Hours = 1 CreditPrerequisites: Individualized Education Plan StudentsLength: Full year
+904 Work Study/Transition On-The-Job

+Prerequisites: Individualized Education Plan Students

 Students are placed in jobs according to individual interests and abilities, possibly working half school days and spending the rest of the day in class at their home school.
 This program covers the basic curriculum areas and satisfies the graduation requirements of the school.